 Raleigh Bankruptcy Lawyer for Equipment and Vehicle Loan Defaults and Repossessions

-If you’re at risk of a lender repossessing your vehicle or equipment after defaulting on a loan, contact Bradford Law Offices, PLLC immediately.
+If you’re at risk of a lender repossessing your vehicle or equipment after defaulting on a loan, contact Bradford Law Offices immediately.
 We can review your case and determine whether filing for bankruptcy can protect the property you use to operate your business.

 Many companies depend on certain equipment and vehicles to provide services and products to customers.
 You can’t operate without them.
-Unfortunately, if you default on a loan, the lender could repossess these items and claim ownership over them.
+Unfortunately, if you default on a loan, the lender could repossess these items and sell them to pay the debt you owe.
 This could leave you without the property you need to keep your business running as usual.

 For a confidential consultation to learn more about what we can do for you, call us at (919) 758-8879 or reach out to us online.

 Using Equipment and Vehicles Obtained from a Lender

 Many business owners can’t afford to buy the necessary equipment to perform daily tasks.
 Sometimes, they rent equipment, such as office printers, machinery, and other property.
 Renting equipment means entering into a legal contract with a vendor.
 Depending on the terms of the agreement, businesses can use the equipment by making monthly payments.
 Alternatively, the business owner might take out a loan to purchase the equipment they can’t pay cash for.

 The same is true for motor vehicles.
 Some companies need to lease or finance cars, trucks, and other modes of transportation to deliver products, meet clients for appointments, and complete other job-related responsibilities.
 Leasing or financing an automobile requires paying the lender on a monthly plan based on the terms of the contract.